Evermore: Commercial performance

-Republic Records reported that Evermore was Swift's eighth album to sell over a million copies first week worldwide.
-In the US, it debuted at number one on the Billboard 200 chart dated December 26, 2020, becoming her eighth number-one album.
+Republic Records reported that Evermore was Swift's eighth album to sell over a million copies in its first week worldwide.
+In the United States, it debuted at number one on the Billboard 200 chart dated December 26, 2020, becoming her eighth number-one album.
 The gap between the number-one debuts of Folklore and Evermore was 140 days, registering the shortest gap between two chart-topping albums by a woman.
-All the album's 15 tracks entered the Billboard Hot 100 simultaneously; with "Willow" at number one, it marked the second time Swift had both a number-one single and number-one album the same week, after Folklore and "Cardigan" in 2020.
+All the album's 15 tracks entered the Billboard Hot 100 simultaneously; with "Willow" at number one, this marked the second time Swift had both a number-one single and a number-one album the same week, after Folklore and "Cardigan" in 2020.
 All tracks also debuted on the Hot Rock & Alternative Songs chart, except "No Body, No Crime", which debuted on the Hot Country Songs chart.

-Evermore spent four non-consecutive weeks at number one on the Billboard 200, aided by delayed physical releases such as autographed CDs and a record-breaking vinyl sales week: by selling 102,000 vinyl copies for the week ending June 3, 2021, the album registered the highest single-week vinyl figure since MRC Data began tracking US album sales in 1991.
+Evermore spent four non-consecutive weeks at number one on the Billboard 200, aided by delayed physical releases such as autographed CDs and a record-breaking vinyl sales week: by selling 102,000 vinyl copies for the week ending June 3, 2021, the album jumped 74–1 on the chart and registered the highest single-week vinyl figure since MRC Data began tracking US album sales in 1991.
 Evermore also debuted atop the Alternative Albums chart, dethroning Folklore; it spent 16 weeks at number one.
-According to MRC Data, it was the tenth-best-selling album of 2020 in the US and the sixth-best-selling of 2021.
+According to MRC Data, it was the tenth-best-selling album of 2020 in the United States and the sixth-best-selling of 2021.
 Evermore surpassed one million US album units as of April 2021 and was certified four-times platinum by the Recording Industry Association of America in September 2025.

-Evermore also peaked at number one in Belgian Flanders, Canada, Greece, New Zealand, and Portugal.
+Evermore also peaked at number one in Flanders, Canada, Greece, New Zealand, and Portugal.
 In Australia, the album earned a "Chart Double" when it debuted atop the ARIA Albums Chart and "Willow" atop the ARIA Singles Chart; topping the Australian chart 19 weeks after Folklore, it helped Swift register the shortest gap between two number-one albums, surpassing Ariana Grande's record of 25 weeks.
-In the UK, Evermore made Swift the female artist with the fastest duration to accumulate six number-one albums (2012–2020), surpassing Madonna (1997–2008); she also became the first female to score six chart toppers in the 21st century.
-Evermore was the best-selling Americana album of 2021 in the UK.
-The album has been certified quadruple platinum in Canada, triple platinum in Brazil and New Zealand, double platinum in Australia, and platinum in Denmark, Poland, and the UK.
+In the United Kingdom, Evermore made Swift the female artist with the fastest duration to accumulate six number-one albums (2012–2020), surpassing Madonna (1997–2008); she also became the first female to score six chart toppers in the 21st century.
+Evermore was the best-selling Americana album of 2021 in the United Kingdom.
+The album has been certified quadruple platinum in Canada; triple platinum in Brazil and New Zealand; double platinum in Australia, Denmark, and the United Kingdom; and platinum in Austria and Poland.